Elephant Surf: Products

-Elephant Surf is one of the major sponsors to top-10 ASP surfer Josh Kerr, with whom the company worked to design their flagship product; the Trunks: Josh Kerr Pro Model.
-The Trunks were designed to improve comfort in the water and prevent boardshort rash through the strategic placement of neoprene panels on the inner and rear thigh.
+Elephant Surf specializes in lower body rash guards and compression shorts to wear under boardshorts.
+The brand is one of the major sponsors to top-10 ASP surfer Josh Kerr since 2011, with whom the company worked to design its flagship product, the Trunks: Josh Kerr Pro Model.
+They were termed "The Cure for Boardshort Rash" by Daily Stoke.

 Elephant Surf also manufactures a short-run clothing line, consisting mainly of branded t-shirts and sweatshirts.